-The Mini-Mod Rehabilitation Program allows owners of rental properties to borrow up to \$25,000 per unit to rehabilitate existing rental units.
-The amount of the loan depends upon the Housing Development Fund's lien position and whether the project receives any federal rental assistance.
+The Mini-Mod Rehabilitation Program allows owners of rental properties to borrow up to \$25,000 per unit to rehabilitate existing rental units or construct new units.
+The amount of the loan depends upon the Housing Development Fund's lien position.

-The Demolition Program provides loans to assist cities and counties throughout the State in the acquisition and demolition of blighted properties which constitute health and safety hazards.
-Communities participating in the program may acquire the abandoned properties through a variety of methods, demolish the dilapidated structures, return the properties to private ownership, and then repay the Housing Development Fund.
+The Demolition Program provides loans to assist cities and counties throughout the State in the acquisition and/or demolition of blighted properties which constitute health and safety hazards.
+Communities participating in the program may acquire and/or demolish the properties through a variety of methods.
+During the 2015 session, the Legislature passed legislation requiring the Housing Development Fund to allocate \$1,000,000 per year to the Demolition Program for the next five years.

 The Low Income Assisted Mortgage Program (LAMP) was established to help non-profit housing groups increase their production of owner-occupied housing for very low-income families.
-LAMP provides a secondary market where non-profit groups can sell their existing single family loans to participating lenders or the Housing Development Fund.
+LAMP provides a secondary market where non-profit groups can sell their existing single family loans to the Housing Development Fund.
 The proceeds of those loan sales can then be used to construct additional housing units.
-In

-1993, LAMP was one of ten recipients of a \$100,000 grant from the Ford Foundation as a winner of its Innovations in State and Local Government awards administered by the John F. Kennedy School of Government at Harvard University.
+In 1993, LAMP was one of ten recipients of a \$100,000 grant from the Ford Foundation as a winner of its Innovations in State and Local Government awards administered by the John F. Kennedy School of Government at Harvard University.